-Zinc supplementation does not protect young African children against malariaNovember 22nd, 2011 in Diseases, Conditions, Syndromes /
+Zinc supplementation does not protect young African children against malariaNovember 22, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A study led by Hans Verhoef, a researcher at Wageningen University, the Netherlands, and the London School of Hygiene and Tropical Medicine, UK, and published in this week's PLoS Medicine shows that supplementing young Tanzanian children with zinc either alone or in combination with other multi-nutrients does not protect against malaria.

 Zinc helps to maintain a healthy immune system, and previous studies had shown a benefit of zinc in reducing diarrhea.
 Most African children are deficient in zinc, and in this study the authors wanted to investigate a possible role for zinc supplementation in protecting against malaria.

 The authors randomly assigned 612 children from a rural area of Tanzania aged between 6 months and 5 years to receive daily oral supplements containing zinc alone, multi-nutrients without zinc, multi-nutrients with zinc, or no micronutrients (placebo) and found that the incidence rate of malaria in all four intervention groups was very similar (about 3 episodes a year).
 None of the supplements had any effect on malaria rates when compared to the placebo, even though the occurrence of zinc deficiency was strongly reduced by zinc supplementation in the trial.